I love to be in nature. There is something magical about being outdoors seeing a beautiful sunset on the beach.

-Stanford University did an experiment where they had one group of subjects take a walk in nature and one group walk in an urban environment.
-They found that those that took a walk in nature had better mental health than those in the urban environment.
-There were able to make a link between nature and our mental health.
+Stanford University did an experiment where one group of subjects walked in nature, and one group walked in an urban environment.
+They found that those who walked in nature had better mental health than those in the urban environment.
+They were able to link nature and our mental health.

-Stanford University also found that a walk in nature can help you to clear your mind and improve your overall mental health.
-Anything that is good for your mental health can also directly impact your artistic inspiration.
+Stanford University also found that walking in nature can help you clear your mind and improve your overall mental health.
+Anything good for your mental health can also directly impact your artistic inspiration.

-If you are feeling stuck, uninspired or feel you are missing out on artistic inspiration, go out and spend sometime in nature.
-According to all the studies that have been conducted it will great help improve not only your mental health but also your creativity.
+If you are feeling stuck, uninspired, or feel you are missing out on artistic inspiration, go out and spend some time in nature.
+According to all the studies that have been conducted, it will significantly help improve your mental health and creativity.

 How Can I Find Art Inspiration?

 Every artist needs to look for ways to find artistic inspiration in the world around them.
-The world is filled with art inspiration if you know how and where to look for it.
+If you know how and where to look the world is filled with art inspiration.

-We have outlined 5 tips to help you find art inspiration like 1) get artistic eyes, 2) take inspirational photos, 3) study the work of the art masters, 4) try to copy the work of the art masters, and 5) draw in an art journal.
+We have outlined five tips to help you find art inspiration: 1) get artistic eyes, 2) take inspirational photos, 3) study the work of the art masters, 4) try to copy the work of the art masters, and 5) draw in an art journal.
 All of these techniques will help you to find artistic inspiration.

 What Are Some Life-changing Skills That Art Helps You Develop?